|Page tools: Print Page Print All RSS Search this Product|

 27 The Update and Revision Committee (URC), a WHO advisory group on updates to ICD-10, maintains the cumulative and annual lists of approved updates to the ICD-10 classification.
 The updates to ICD-10 are of numerous types including the addition and deletion of codes, changes to coding instructions and modification and clarification of terms.

-28 For the 2013 reference year, the ABS implemented a new automated coding system called Iris.
-The 2013 data coded in the Iris system applied an updated (2013) version of ICD-10 when coding multiple causes of death, and when selecting the underlying cause of death.
-For details of further impacts of this change on 2013 data, please see Technical Note, ABS Implementation of the Iris Software: Understanding Coding and Process Improvements.
+28 From the 2013 reference year, the ABS implemented a new automated coding system called Iris.
+The 2013-2015 data coded in the Iris system applied an updated version of the ICD-10 (2013 version for 2013 data, and 2015 version for 2014-2015 data) when coding multiple causes of death, and when selecting the underlying cause of death.
+For details of further impacts of this change from 2013 data onwards, please see the ABS Implementation of the Iris Software: Understanding Coding and Process Improvements Technical Note, in the Causes of Death, Australia, 2013 (cat. no. 3303.0) publication.

 30 The cumulative list of ICD-10 updates can be found online.

-31 The 2013 reference year cause of death data presented in this publication was coded using the Iris coding system.
+31 From the 2013 reference year onwards, the cause of death data presented in this publication was coded using the Iris coding software.
 This system replaced the Mortality Medical Data System (MMDS), which was used for coding cause of death data for the 1997-2012 reference years.
 Like MMDS, Iris is an automated coding system.
-Iris assigns ICD codes to the diseases and conditions listed on the death certificate and then applies decision tables to select the underlying cause of death.
-For further details on the change to Iris coding software and associated impacts on 2013 data, please see Technical Note, Iris Software: Understanding Coding and Process Improvements.
+Iris assigns ICD-10 codes to the diseases and conditions listed on the death certificate and then applies decision tables to select the underlying cause of death.
+For further details on the change to Iris coding software and associated impacts on data, please see the ABS Implementation of the Iris Software: Understanding Coding and Process Improvements Technical Note, in the Causes of Death, Australia, 2013 (cat. no. 3303.0) publication.

 Types of death